Redshift Drift fluctuations from N-body simulations: Redshift drift and fluctuations

 \subsection{Redshift drift in perturbed Robertson-Walker}

-We now focus on the case of a Universe with inhomogeneities of the matter and metric fields described by small fluctuations relative to the background metric, modeled by a perturbed Robertson-Walker metric.
+We now consider the case of a Universe with inhomogeneities in the matter distribution and metric fields, treated as small perturbations around the background metric and described within the framework of a perturbed Robertson–Walker spacetime.
 In the longitudinal gauge, the line element for this metric is given by \cite{durrer_2020}

 where the potentials $\Phi$ and $\Psi$ are the gauge-invariant Bardeen potentials.
 We also write the observer's 4-velocity in this spacetime as

 with $v$ the velocity potential, and $u^\mu$ a global defined congruence of comoving observers.